 Autumn comes in different colours in England.

-Having spent the past four years in Montreal, I had grown accustomed to flame-coloured forests.
+Having spent the past four years in Montreal, I’d grown accustomed to Autumn announcing itself with great pomp and circumstance, setting the hillside of Mount Royal ablaze in deep reds and oranges.
 England, in contrast, desaturates, with leaves changing from brilliant green to a burnt yellow to brown before disappearing without a peep.
 Whereas Canadian summers go out with a bang, English ones quietly leave the room when nobody’s watching so as not to raise a fuss.

 Surprisingly, this has probably been the most unsettling part of my move to the motherland.
-Perhaps because the graduate student body at Oxford is predominantly international and my social circles predominantly Canadian, or perhaps because I spent three months here in the summer before my final year of undergrad, the cultural changes I’ve experienced have been remarkably easy to adapt to.
-The shops close a bit earlier than I’d prefer, the cars drive on the wrong side of the road, and there are certain shows on Netflix that I can no longer watch because of international licensing issues.
+Perhaps because the graduate student body at Oxford is predominantly international and my social circles predominantly Canadian, or perhaps because I spent three months here in the summer before my last year of undergrad, the cultural changes I’ve experienced have been remarkably easy to adapt to.
+The shops close a bit earlier than I’d prefer, the cars drive on the wrong side of the road, and there are certain shows on Netflix that I can’t watch any more because of international licensing issues.
 Otherwise, my day-to-day life feels remarkably similar to how it felt in my last year of undergrad.

 Of course, I can certainly set myself deadlines and targets, and weekly meetings with my supervisors are an effective way of keeping me honest about my progress, at least to some extent.
 But it’s not always easy to measure progress on an open problem.
 If you fail to solve it in a given week, was it because you weren’t good enough, or because the problem was too hard to be solved in X weeks/months/years?
 The answer to this isn’t always clear.

 In the coming weeks I’ll be posting more technical content on the topics I’ve been learning during the ramp-up to my DPhil.
-Until then, as the British supposedly say, ta-ta!
+Until then, as the British supposedly say, cheerio!